These budget home improvement projects will make a huge impact on your home. Most of these home remodel projects can be completed in one weekend too!

 3. Repairing and Adding Trim

 Trim is actually a big deal to a lot of people.
-From super tall board and batten to basic baseboards, even superficial cracks can feel like the house is falling around you.
+Adding trim can make a house feel luxurious and custom, while superficial cracks can feel like the house is falling around you.

 If you feel a little handy and want to dress up the walls for a focal point or adding an air of sophistication, installing picture frame wainscoting is one of my favorite options, but there are many styles to choose from including board and batten, raised panel, and bead board.